k2-fsa/icefall/README.md

 |-----|------------|------------|
 | WER | 2.15       | 5.20       |

+Note: No auxiliary losses are used in the training and no LMs are used in the decoding.

 #### k2 pruned RNN-T + GigaSpeech

 |     | test-clean | test-other |
 |-----|------------|------------|
 | WER | 1.78       | 4.08       |

+Note: No auxiliary losses are used in the training and no LMs are used in the decoding.

 #### k2 pruned RNN-T + GigaSpeech + CommonVoice

 |     | test-clean | test-other |
 |-----|------------|------------|
 | WER | 1.90       | 3.98       |

+Note: No auxiliary losses are used in the training and no LMs are used in the decoding.

 ### Aishell